AlexeiKozlovskiy/online-store-react/README.md

 - Using [own backend service](https://github.com/AlexeiKozlovskiy/online-store-nest) built on Nest, with using prisma database.
 Servise deploed in [here](https://render.com/).
 - Standard and google authentication, using bearer token, with opportunity his refreshing.
 - Forms introduced in all modal windows and profile page, made using React Hook Form, with possibility common validation all fields.
-- Cart products, and auth state build with Redux Toolkit.
+- Cart products, auth state and some other components builds with Redux Toolkit.
 - Product fetching is developed using RTK Query.
 Fetching profile user data using React Query + axios.
 Fetching all app data using axios.
 - Interaction with application components, such as filters, sorting, search, pagination, viewswitcher changes and saves in URL parameters.
 - Product filters have balancers.
 When you change one or several filters, and the search field, other filters will be changed based on the displayed products.
 - SSR mode, for now work only **locally**.
 In Netlifae deploy available CSR mode.
+- MUI library for tabs in profile.
 - Using other small libraries, such as: paginate, select, slider, skeleton, persist.
 - Maintaining a list of tasks, pull requests, commits, task board.